papiodesu/leptos_book/src/view/06_control_flow.md

 };
 ```

-This rerenders "<Small/>」 five times, then 「<Big/>" infinitely.
+This rerenders "<Small/>" five times, then "<Big/>" infinitely.
 If they’re
 loading resources, creating signals, or even just creating DOM nodes, this is
 unnecessary work.

 ### "<Show/>"

 The ["<Show/>"](https://docs.rs/leptos/latest/leptos/control_flow/fn.Show.html) component is
 the answer.
-You pass it a "when」 condition function, a 「fallback" to be shown if
+You pass it a "when" condition function, a "fallback" to be shown if
-the "when」 function returns 「false」, and children to be rendered if 「when」 is 「true".
+the "when" function returns "false", and children to be rendered if "when" is "true".

 ```rust
 let (value, set_value) = signal(0);